-- Heads of Department are responsible for establishing procedures to ensure that all items of equipment are adequately protected against loss and misuse and that all purchases and disposals of equipment are properly authorised, accounted for, recorded, and entered on the appropriate register. - Assets bought by the College remain the property of the College until sold or destroyed.
-Any proceeds from the sale of equipment will usually be credited to the account of the Department concerned.
+- Heads of Department are responsible for establishing procedures to ensure that all items of equipment are adequately protected against loss and misuse and that all purchases and disposals of equipment are properly authorised, accounted for, recorded, and entered on the appropriate register. - Assets bought by the College remain the property of the College until sold ordestroyed.
 The Bursar and Head of Finance must be informed of the details of equipment purchases or disposals (including irrecoverable VAT).